SachaWheeler/SachaWheeler.github.io/README.md

-# My Personal Website
+# Personal Website

-This is the codebase for my personal website, hosted via GitHub Pages at [sachawheeler.com](https://sachawheeler.com).
+This is the code for my personal website, hosted via GitHub Pages at [sachawheeler.com](https://sachawheeler.com).

 ## Features